-Where an employee is prevented by sickness from reporting for duty, the employee or some other person acting on their behalf, must telephone the line manager, by their normal starting time on the first day of absence.
+Where an employee is prevented by sickness from reporting for duty, the employee or some other person acting on their behalf, must telephone their line manager, by their normal starting time on the first day of absence.
 The following details should be provided and recorded:

-- Employee details (Name, section/location, contact details) - The absence details (first day of illness or injury, whether or not a workplace accident/incident) - Reason for Absence - Expected date of return - Any outstanding or urgent work that requires attention
+- Employee details (Name, section/location, contact details) - The absence details (first day of illness or injury, whether or not a workplace accident/incident) - Reason for Absence - Expected date of return - Any outstanding or urgent work that requires attention,

 If the employee does not make contact with their line manager directly, they must do so by the next day or as soon as they are able.
-The employee should also contact their Line Manager directly on the 4th and 7th day of their absence.
-In exceptional circumstances the frequency and method of contact can be varied depending on the reason for the sickness absence, however this must be agreed between the Line Manager and employee when the absence is first notified and depending on the reason for the sickness absence.
+The employee should also maintain regular contact with their Line Manager.
+This must be agreed between the Line Manager and employee when the absence is first notified and depending on the reason for the sickness absence.

-8.1.2.
-If the employee is taken ill or injured while at work, the matter must be reported to the line manager and the employee taken to the service area's first aid officer to assess the situation.
-Line managers must make arrangements for anyone who is unwell to leave work safely and/or receive medical treatment and contact the Health and Safety Section where necessary.

-8.1.3 Ensure that if an accident, incident or near miss occurs, a report is made within 3 days using 'Lexi', the Council's Health and Safety system.
-More information can be found on the intranet under 'Your Job' - Health and Safety'.
+- 8.1.2.
+If the employee is injured while at work, the matter must be reported to the line manager and the employee taken to the service area's first aider to assess the situation.
+Line managers must make arrangements for the employee to leave work safely and/or receive medical treatment and contact the Health and Safety Section where necessary. - 8.1.3 Line Managers must ensure that if an accident, incident or near miss occurs, a report is made within 3 days using 'assure', the Council's Health and Safety system.
+More information can be found on the intranet under 'Your Job- Health & Safety' - 8.1.4 When first notified of an employee's absence the line manager must ensure that the absence is immediately recorded in BusinessWorld.
+More information can be found on the intranet under Your Job' Business World HR.